gabeweng/gabeweng.github.io/_posts/2020-08-30-keyword-extraction.md

 ![](/images/keyword-counting-ranking.png){:.align-center}

 ### Drawback of Naive Counting
 This method has an obvious drawback of only focusing on frequency.
-But, generic words are likely to be very frequent in any document, but are not representative of the domain and topic of the document.
+But, generic words are likely to be very frequent in any document but are not representative of the domain and topic of the document.
 We need some way to filter out generic terms.

 ## 2. Term Frequency Inverse Document Frequency (TF-IDF)
 This method takes into account both how frequent the keyphrase is and also how rare it is across the documents.